The Booth Museum in Cartersville, Georgia

 Pine Mountain Recreation Area challenges hikers along a rugged trail leading to the highest elevation in Cartersville.
 The trails include a West Loop for hiking only, an East Loop open to hiking and biking, and a connection to the Army Corps of Engineers' Cooper's Furnace Trail.
 Expect a fun climb with unique rock formations and overlooks along the 2.25-mile West Loop, peaking at a gorgeous view overlooking Lake Allatoona.
 The East Loop offers another 2.5 miles of everyday scenic beauty for hikers, and it's open to mountain bikers every Wednesday and Saturday.

 Tellus Science Museum celebrates natural history, scientific discovery and human innovation with engaging exhibits.
 An extensive mineral gallery tells the story of geological Georgia, while fossils found around the state paint a prehistoric picture.
-The newest exhibit, "From Clay to Copper," showcases archeological items recovered from Georgia's own Etowah Indian Mounds State Historic Site.
+"From Clay to Copper" showcases archeological items recovered from Georgia's own Etowah Indian Mounds State Historic Site.
 An incredible collection, dating back to Woodland and Mississipian periods, many of the artifacts have been in storage for nearly 100 years.
-Tellus also quenches the curiosity of young children with interactive experiments relating to nature, physics and a special Tinkertoy exhibit coming in January 2017.
+Tellus also quenches the curiosity of young children with interactive experiments relating to nature and physics.